 This would mean a great bodybuilder would have to become greater to distance themselves from the closest rival, who would be taking the same extreme approach to developing their physique.

-As the 90s approached, the quality of physique improved due to advances in training techniques, dietary strategies and, yes, drugs.
-The 80s witnessed the rise of Lee Haney, who won seven Mr. Olympia's.
-His physique at around 240lbs had surpassed any other bodybuilder up until that point.
+As the '90s approached, the quality of physique improved due to advances in training techniques, dietary strategies, and, yes, drugs.
+The '80s witnessed the rise of Lee Haney, who won seven Mr. Olympia's.
+His physique at around 240 pounds had surpassed any other bodybuilder up until that point.

-Other notable bodybuilders of this period were Lee Labrada, (one of the few successful under 200lb professional bodybuilders due to his classical symmetry and presentation skills), Vince Taylor, Shawn Ray and Mike Quinn.
-Shawn Ray would go on to compete throughout the 90s, placing highly in every Olympia he entered.
+Other notable bodybuilders of this period were Lee Labrada, (one of the few successful under-200-pound professional bodybuilders due to his classical symmetry and presentation skills), Vince Taylor, Shawn Ray, and Mike Quinn.
+Shawn Ray would go on to compete throughout the '90s, placing highly in every Olympia he entered.

-Current Mr. Olympia Ronnie Coleman routinely competes at around 290lbs and has taken the competition physique beyond what was, up until 10 years ago, thought possible.
-Co-competitors Jay Cutler and Dexter Jackson also compete light years ahead of anything seen throughout the 80s and 90s.
+Ronnie Coleman routinely competed at around 290 pounds, and took the competition physique beyond what was, up until 10 years ago, thought possible.
+Co-competitors Jay Cutler and Dexter Jackson also competed light years ahead of anything seen throughout the '80s and '90s.

-Bodybuilding also became popularized through various media publications, most notably Muscle and Fitness (spawned from 60s publication Muscle Builder and Power) which hit the stands in 1980 and its offshoot Flex magazine, released in 1983.
-Originally owned by Weider Publications, these magazines are now under the ownership of America Media Inc (AMI), who also publish the National enquire and Star (Read the full story here).
+Bodybuilding also became popularized through various media publications, most notably Muscle and Fitness (spawned from '60s publication Muscle Builder and Power) which hit the stands in 1980, and its offshoot, Flex magazine, released in 1983.

 In 2004, Arnold Schwarzenegger became the executive editor of both Muscle and Fitness and Flex Magazine, magazines he appeared on the cover of 30 and 20 times respectively.